designbyjr/foodapi/readme.md

 ## How It Works

 The following are crud methods which have been tested in <a href="https://www.getpostman.com/apps">Postman</a> with a JSON body payload, the routes can be also tested with CURL and PHP Unit.

+demo.demo is an alias for your specified name that you wish to use the application, normally it will be localhost:8000.

 **Create**